 03-09-2015 | By Philip Lechner

-Other reasons for using DC-DC converters in parallel include providing redundancy in high reliability systems.
-These setups use additional DC-DC converters, that is, there are always more converters available than is required to provide the total load current – if one fails, the same amount of current can still be provided.
+Other reasons for using DC-DC converters in parallel include providing redundancy in high-reliability systems.
+These setups use additional DC-DC converters; that is, there are always more converters available than is required to provide the total load current – if one fails, the same amount of current can still be provided.
 Popular schemes are N+1 (where there is one redundant converter), N+M or even 2N for high levels of redundancy.

 Two DC-DC converters connected in parallel will not automatically share the load equally.
 Even if they are apparently identical, the output voltages will be slightly different due to component tolerances.
-The one with the higher output voltage will typically provide the entire load current, operating at its limit while its partner is doing relatively little work.
+The DC-DC converter with the higher output voltage will typically provide the entire load current, operating at its limit while its partner is doing relatively little work.
 This will provide the required amount of power, but it’s hardly optimal.

 The converter doing the bigger share of the work will create a thermal hot spot, which could be problematic, and it will have a shorter expected lifetime under these conditions.
-Forcing DC-DC converters to share the load equally mitigates hot spots and optimises lifetime for all the modules.
+Forcing DC-DC converters to share the load equally mitigates hot spots and optimises the lifetime for all the modules.

 A master/slave setup may be implemented using one intelligent module as the master, which controls the outputs of the other DC-DC converters.
 Other techniques, such as analogue current sharing, use only intelligent modules and actively adjust the output voltage of each supply.

 There will always be some discrepancies between switching frequencies in the converters used, even when operating identical parts from the same input bus.
-Even slight mismatches in switching frequencies can result in unwanted beat frequencies, that is, the switching frequencies can interfere with each other.
+Even slight mismatches in switching frequencies can result in unwanted beat frequencies; that is, the switching frequencies can interfere with each other.
 The resulting frequencies can create ripple currents at the converters’ input.
-These ripple currents cause losses in the interconnects between the converters, and can place additional stress on input bypass capacitors.
+These ripple currents cause losses in the interconnects between the converters and can place additional stress on input bypass capacitors.
 In extreme situations, ripple currents can falsely trigger overcurrent conditions.

 DC-DC converters that have the ability to be synchronised may be selected to avoid this problem.
 Alternatively, beat frequencies and the resulting ripple currents can be suppressed using filters.